Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 ## Checking the Certificate Authority on HTTP

 The default path for Certificate Authorities on webservers is **/certsrv** which gives us an 401 (Not Authorized) status code normally.
-But now we can authenticate with the user _amanda_ and see the **Microsoft Active Directory Certificate Services** in which we can request certificates and more.
+But now we can authenticate with the user _amanda_ and see the **Microsoft Active Directory Certificate Services** in which we can request certificates.

-The certificate is needed for certificate authentication because the box does no allow password authentication to use the other services.
+The certificate is needed for certificate authentication because the box does not allow password authentication to use the other services.

 ```markdown
 # Generate key: